clemsonciti/genomics-workshop/_episodes/05-workflow.md

 ~~~

 *Details on GATK Parameters:*
-	* -T HaplotypeCaller: This specifies that the particular GATK tool we want to use is the HaplotypeCaller.
++ T HaplotypeCaller: This specifies that the particular GATK tool we want to use is the HaplotypeCaller.
-	* -ERC GVCF: ERC stands for Emit Reference Confidence.
++ ERC GVCF: ERC stands for Emit Reference Confidence.
 This means we want the program to estimate the probability of a given genotype being the reference base at each site in the file.
 GVCF mode tells the program to output every site in the genome (whether or not there appears to be a mutation).
 This is necessary for merging genotype information across multiple samples later.
-	* -variant_index_type LINEAR: Index creation is something GATK does to help for fast searching a processing in other steps.
++ variant_index_type LINEAR: Index creation is something GATK does to help for fast searching a processing in other steps.
 LINEAR specifies the type of index to create.
 You shouldn't ever need to mess with this parameter.
-	* -variant_index_parameter 128000: This specifies the size of the "bins" to use when indexing the data.
++ variant_index_parameter 128000: This specifies the size of the "bins" to use when indexing the data.
 It again is not something you really need to mess with.
-	* -ploidy 1: Sample ploidy (number of chromosome copies per individual).
++ ploidy 1: Sample ploidy (number of chromosome copies per individual).
 GATK uses this information when estimating genotype likelihoods, based on expected allele frequencies.
 Because E. coli is haploid, we set this value to 1.